openebs-archive/openebs-docs/docs/ndm.md

   - Maintain cluster-wide unique id of the disk using the following schemes:
     - Hash of WWN, Serial, Vendor, Model ( if available and unique across nodes )
     - Hash of Path, Hostname ( for ephemeral disks or if above values are unavailable)
-- Detect block device addition/removal from a node and update the status of disk
+- Detect block device addition/removal from a node and update the status of Block device.
-- Add `Disk` as Kubernetes custom resource with following properties:
+- Add `blockDevice` as Kubernetes custom resource with following properties:
   - spec: The following will be updated if they are available.
     - Device Path
     - Device Links ( by id, by name)